bjork1/Note-Taker/02-Homework/README.md

 The project uses HTML routes, using GET and POST, to retrieve note information, which is stored in the db.JSON file.
 On the HTML, a new note is returned to the page.

+The web page is run by entering "server.js" into the terminal.

 This is the USER story:

 ## User Story